iotaledger/wallet.rs/documentation/docs/references/nodejs/interfaces/AddressGenerationOptions.md

 # Interface: AddressGenerationOptions

-Options for address generation, metadata is used only with a Ledger Nano SecretManager
+Options for address generation, options is used only with a Ledger Nano SecretManager